nikp712/Doctor-clinic-sql-queries-partB/README.md

 ---

 ## Preprocessing Steps
-1. Connected to the sample database (MySQL/MariaDB) provided by the course.
+1. Connected to the sample database (MySQL) provided by the course.
 2. Reviewed the case study, schema, and ER diagram.
 3. Prepared queries with proper joins, filtering, and groupings.